 Determining the writer-coach fit

 A good fit between the writer and the coach is critical.
 We recommend that all writers who want to work with Chetan first get comfortable with his style.
 You can read his writing on the blog of this website and on www.uncity.blog .
 This will help you evaluate the fit between your writing and the coach.
-We request that you (the writer) share a writing sample before we sign you on.
-This helps both sides ensure a good fit and understand each other before they start.
+We request that you share a writing sample before we sign you on.
+This helps both sides ensure a good fit and understand each other before we start.

 Once a writer is signed-on, we schedule a “get to know” call to get started.
 The writer then shares her writing in submissions of 8000 words each.
 The coach annotates and comments on the writing.
 This is followed by a call – typically over skype or Whatsapp – during which they discuss that submission.
 The sessions are virtual unless you travel to the Himalayan Writing Retreat or Delhi NCR.